changanmoon/UninstallMAU/README.md

 # UninstallMAU
-A tool to uninstall Microsoft AutoUpdate on macOS.
-Created with Packages (http://s.sudre.free.fr/Software/Packages/about.html).
+An easy way to uninstall Microsoft AutoUpdate on macOS.
+Created with [Packages](http://s.sudre.free.fr/Software/Packages/about.html).

 # Why does it use .pkg format?
 This project only uses a shell script to delete Microsoft AutoUpdate, and it doesn't modify other parts of the system.